Table of Contents[Hide][Show]

 - Dimensions for personal items: max.
 40 x 30 x 15 cm (15.5 x 12 x 6 in)

-If you aren’t sure what size your carry-on is, Turkish Airlines normally provides “size check templates” located at their ticketing counters and departure gates.
-But if you wait until you get to either of these locations and have an issue, it’s too late.
+If you aren’t sure what size your carry-on is, Turkish Airlines normally provides “size check templates” at their ticketing counters and departure gates.
+But it’s too late if you wait until you get to either of these locations and have an issue.

 If the bag is too big or too heavy, you’re going to have to pay a fee, so it’s always better to know your bag size and the limitations in advance.